Stop. Before you write another line of code, take a breath.

 Autonomous Research Agent | Python, LangGraph, OpenAI

-- Built an autonomous agent that researches topics using web search tools, synthesizes findings, and produces structured reports
+- Built an autonomous agent that researches topics using pluggable search tools (mock by default; drop in Tavily/SerpAPI for live search), synthesizes findings, and produces structured reports

 - Implemented LangGraph state machine with conditional routing, configurable iteration limits, and graceful termination